-In our area of the law, we see the entire spectrum of relationships between former spouses, from completely detesting each other so much they cannot be in the same room, to being friends who can count on each other.
+In domestic relations law, we see the entire spectrum of relationships between former spouses, from completely detesting each other so much they cannot be in the same room, to being friends who can count on each other.
 And everything in-between.

 Parents are better off with a 1-page parenting plan written in crayon, and actually getting along, than with a comprehensive 20-page masterpiece which addresses every contingency, but hating each other.
 Getting along means not worrying about contempt for being late, flexibility if you need to swap holidays due to something coming up, and not worrying about the other parent badmouthing you to the kids.